zhullyb/monyhar/monyhar/docs/ui/learn/ui_debugging.md

 ## UI DevTools

-UI DevTools is a set of graphical inspection and debugging tools for Chromium native UI.
+UI DevTools is a set of graphical inspection and debugging tools for Monyhar native UI.
 They largely resemble the Web DevTools used by Web developers.
 There are two ways to enable the tools:
 * Enable `ui-debug-tools` flag from `chrome://flags`